BBC broadcaster Lauren Laverne announces cancer diagnosis

 “And of course thank you to my colleagues – including those at @itg_ltd, @bbc6music, @bbctheoneshow and #DesertIslandDiscs for their support – and for giving me the time off that I need to get better.”

-Laverne also encouraged others to get checked out if anyone was avoiding an appointment or getting a test.
+Laverne used the post to encourage others to get checked out, if they are avoiding an appointment or getting a test.

 She added: “Half of us will get cancer at some point, and if you do, finding out asap is everything.